siefkenj/typst-utoronto-syllabus/examples/syllabus-example.typ

   The University of Toronto is committed to accessibility.
-  If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services #link("http://www.studentlife.utoronto.ca") as soon as possible.
+  If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services #link("http://www.studentlife.utoronto.ca") as soon as possible, really.
 ]

 #s.annotated_item(